nickthorpe71/grokking-simplicity-summary/README.md

 storedFunction();
 // prints 'hi'
 ```
-In the example above we are using a closure to store the function `innerFunction` along with the string variable 'hi' in another function called `storedFunction`.
+In the example above we are using a closure to store the function's inner function along with the string variable 'hi' in another function called `storedFunction`.
 This is powerful because it not only allows us to treat a function as a variable but also store an environment with that function.

 ### Combinators

-*This section is not covered directly in Grokking Simplicity but I wanted to add it for later reference since it applies to the discussion of first class abstractions*
+*This section is not covered directly in Grokking Simplicity but I wanted to add it for later reference since it applies to the discussion of first-class abstractions*

-**Technical Explaination**
+**Technical Explanation**

-A combinator is a an expression with no free variables.
-That is, it is either a constant, or a lambda expression which only refers to its bound variables.
+A combinator is an expression with no free variables.
+That is, it is either a constant or a lambda expression that only refers to its bound variables.

 Examples of combinators:

 - 2  is a constant, and therefore a combinator.
-- λx.x  is a lambda expression which only refers to the bound variable  x , and therefore a combinator.
+- λx.x  is a lambda expression that only refers to the bound variable x, and therefore a combinator.
 - λx.y  is not a combinator; it has a free variable.

-**Simplified Explaination**
+**Simplified Explanation**
 A combinator is a function that takes one or more functions and transforms them into a new function.
 They allow you to put together pieces of logic in interesting and advanced manners.

 An example of this is a function that takes two functions and returns a new function that runs them in sequence.